squinkylabs/SquinkyVCV/docs/sq-kbd.md

 Note the on the Macintosh we follow that standard convention that `ctrl` is the `Apple` or `Cmd` key, and the actual `ctrl` key is unused.

-Seq++ uses the same key codes as Visual Studio Code, where are:
+Seq++ uses the same key codes as Visual Studio Code, which are:

 ```
 f1-f19, a-z, 0-9